hwangsab/EE-399-HW1/README.md

 that best fits a given dataset.
 Additionally, it generates a 2D error landscape by sweeping through different values of the function parameters and fixing two parameters at a time.

-The models for this assignment are fit to the data with the least-squares error:
-$$E=\sqrt{(1/n)\sum_{j=1}^{n}(f(x_j)-y_j)^2}$$

-and have the function structure:
-$$f(x)=Acos(Bx)+Cx+D$$

 The accompanying Python code performs optimization and machine learning on the models, of which the accuracy of them are then evaluated using the least squared error calculations.

 ## Introduction and Overview:
-Linear regression is a popular statistical method used to model the relationship between two variables.
-It assumes a linear relationship between the independent variable(s) and the dependent variable.
-In this code, we use linear regression to model the relationship between height and weight of individuals.
-We use the scikit-learn library, which provides a simple and efficient implementation of linear regression.
-The code takes a dataset containing height and weight measurements as input, and outputs the linear model parameters, as well as the mean squared error and coefficient of determination.
+Fitting data to models remains a fundamental theme throughout optimization and machine learning processes.
+This assignment in particular exercises tasks of fitting various kinds of models to a fixed 2D dataset.
+This dataset consists of 31 points, which are then fit to a function that is the combination of a cosine function, a linear function, and a constant value.

 ## Theoretical Background:
 The theoretical foundation for this code is based on the concept of linear regression, which is a